Josie tells us how university put pressure on her mental health and the Positive Minds wellbeing team share some wellbeing tips for students

 Call Solent Mind's Support Line on 023 8017 9049 for on the phone support and advice on what services are available to you.

-If you or someone you know is in crisis, call 111 or the Samaritans on 116 123.Back to blog Become a member
+If you or someone you know is in crisis, call 111 or the Samaritans on 116 123.Back to all news Become a member